How to compare lenders for first-time homebuyers

 Once you know the exact costs for your situation, you can start comparing other important factors.
 For example, you might ask:

-- Can you go through the mortgage application process online and over the phone, or do you need to visit a location in person?
+- Can you go through the mortgage application process online or over the phone, or do you need to visit a location in person?
+Depending on your current location and where you are looking to buy, getting to a brick-and-mortar banking branch during business hours may be inconvenient or even impossible for you.
+Conversely, perhaps you prefer to meet with your lender face-to-face.

-With so many mortgage lending options out there, diligence is key.
+With so many mortgage options out there, diligence is key when searching for the best mortgage lenders for first-time buyers.
 Take your time comparing at least three lenders to learn their loan offerings and rates, and ask questions about what you can expect from the experience.

-Ultimately, it’s best to go with the lender that gives you what you need at the lowest possible rate.
+Ultimately, it’s best to go with the lender who gives you what you need at the lowest possible rate.